 (Dorset Lavender Gentian Sage) Large, deep lavender flowers shaped like parrot beaks make Salvia patens 'Chilcombe' distinctive in the Gentian Sage group, which is dominated by true blues.

 (Dot's Delight Bicolor Gentian Sage) This sage turns heads, because its large, white and blue bicolored flowers make it a unique variety of Gentian Sage.
-Developed in the UK, Dot's Delight is smaller and less sun tolerant than other varieties of the species.
+Developed in the UK, Dot's Delight is less vigorous and less sun tolerant than other varieties of the species.

 (Guanajuato Giant Gentian Sage) At 3 inches long, the flowers of this Gentian Sage are the largest of any we grow.
 Guanjuato Giant is also unique for its tall, upright growth and heavily textured foliage.